oeo/datum/readme.md

   - Request `POST /events/vBXYrWZyzf/changeEvent`
   - Body data: `{ newEvent: 'very_unique_event' }`

-2. Method override method: `GET /events/vBXYrWZyzf/changeEvent?method=post&newEvent=very_unique_event`
+2. Query override method: `GET /events/vBXYrWZyzf/changeEvent?method=post&newEvent=very_unique_event`

 The response for this approach will be the modified document or an error if this change somehow breaks the model validation rules.